 In response to these unprecedented times, many Governments around the world, including here in New Zealand, have taken action to roll out financial packages to help individuals and businesses to keep going during these tough times.
-These actions, combined with a slowdown in the spread of the virus in many countries, have been positive for sharemarkets and we’ve seen a recovery over the last few weeks.
-While markets are not yet back to their previous record highs, April has so far been a positive month for sharemarkets.
+These actions, combined with a slowdown in the spread of the virus in many countries, have been positive for sharemarkets and we’ve started to see a recovery.

 Uncertainty and volatility like this is uncomfortable but it’s important to remember that investing is for the long-term.
 The downs and ups we’ve been seeing in sharemarkets do happen from time to time, especially in response to such major global events.
 As we’ve seen in the past, investment markets and the economy will recover, but this will take time.

 The key thing right now is to make sure you’re invested in the right fund.
 An easy way to do this is to use our Help Me Choose tool for the ASB KiwiSaver Scheme to make sure the fund you’re in suits your age and when you’re looking to start withdrawing your KiwiSaver savings.

 If you’re a member of the ASB KiwiSaver Scheme, or any of our other investment products, it’s important to understand how your investment works.
 As an investor, you own units in a fund, and any time you add to your balance, such as when you make a contribution, you purchase more units.
 The number of units you get depends on how much money you’re contributing and the value of the units on that day – this value is known as the unit price.